 What are the downsides to laparoscopic spays?

 For keyhole surgery, we clip a larger area of fur extending up both sides of the dogs.
-This allows us to pick up the ovaries internally from the outside as they are actually very close to the spine of a dog/cat.
-Complications can happen with any surgery, but they are very rare.
-In the worst case, keyhole surgery is converted to traditional open surgery, with no long-term consequences.
+This allows us to pick up the ovaries from the outside as they are very close to the spine of a dog/cat.
+Complications can happen with any surgery, but they are very rare and less common in keyhole than in the open approach.
+In the worst case, keyhole surgery is converted to traditional open surgery.

 Keyhole VS Traditional Spay Overview: